PranaliiShinde/SAL_BW_Project2/README.md

-# 🌟 QuoteVerse – Mining and Visualizing Inspiration
+# 🌟 QuoteVerse – Mining and Visualizing

 > A data-driven project that **scrapes inspirational quotes** from [QuotesToScrape.com](http://quotes.toscrape.com/), stores them in a structured format, and performs **insightful visualizations** to uncover patterns in quotes, authors, and tags.